NotArb/Jupiter/BOTCONFIG.md

 #################
 # Dynamic mints #
 #################
-[dynamic_mints]
-enabled=true
-update_seconds=10 # this pulls from Jupiter's public endpoint, keep that in mind if running multiple bots for rate limiting (default 10) untradable_cooldown="5m" # if the bot detects an untradable token, that token will be put on a cooldown for the given duration (default 5m) max_per_cycle=10 # optional field - use this to limit how many mints can be processed from this mint supplier per bot cycle (default unlimited)
+[dynamic_mints] # this is the only mint configuration where only one configuration is allowed, hence the single brackets enabled=true limit=100 # optional - limits the number of mints obtained from this supplier, sorted by daily volume (higher volume first) export_path="dynamic-mints.txt" # optional - useful for debugging update_seconds=10 # this pulls from Jupiter's public endpoint, keep that in mind if running multiple bots for rate limiting (default 10) untradable_cooldown="1m" # if the bot detects an untradable token, that token will be put on a cooldown for the given duration (default 1m) max_per_cycle=10 # optional - used to limit how many mints can be processed from this mint supplier per bot cycle (default unlimited)

 exclude=[ # optional
   "So11111111111111111111111111111111111111112",  # sol